 Our guide on installing artificial turf should give you a good overview of the process.

 2. Do you have the time to work on the project?

 Most DIY projects require a certain amount of time to complete.
 For a small project like a putting green, it’s possible to do the work in a day.
-But for most small to medium sized jobs it is likely to take a few weekends to full complete the work as you will want to let the ground settle in between each major step.
+But for most small to medium-sized jobs, it is likely to take a few weekends to fully complete the work as you will want to let the ground settle in between each major step.

 Is it Worth the Cost?

 Installing artificial grass in your yard is an investment for sure, but it is one that becomes more cost-efficient over time.
 Many landscapers agree that over a period of 20 years, you will pay up to 3 times more to maintain a natural lawn.